actgardner/actgardner.github.io/_posts/2016-03-31-goavro-generator.markdown

 ```

 A microbenchmark of this code takes about 600ns per record to set the fields - a 7x speedup!
+Populating the struct and calling `r.Serialize()` is also much more readable, and benefits from compile-time checking.

-Of course, this isn't that exciting if you've only got primitive types.
-Fortunately gogen-avro can also handle arrays, maps, and union fields.
-Unions are particularly hairy because we want to avoid reflection and casting to `interface{}`.
+Besides primitive types, gogen-avro can also handle arrays, maps, and union fields.
+Unions are particularly hairy because we want to avoid type casting and `interface{}`.
 A particularly large union results in code like this:

 ```
 type UnionIntStringFloatDoubleLongBoolNull struct {